kalyus/100-percent-pearl-barter/README.md

 # 100% Pearl barter rate!
-A Minecraft data pack that gives you 4-6 ender pearls 100% of the time when bartering.
+A Minecraft data pack that gives you one ender pearls 100% of the time when bartering.
 Get rid of RNG in your game.

 # Purpose?
 Personally its so I can combine with other datapacks and play with friends while simplifying the goal.
 Feel free to do the same or start a 23 Million subscriber youtube channel.